Ariane 6: Second stage

 The second (upper) stage of Ariane 6 is called the Upper Liquid Propulsion Module (ULPM).
-It shares the same 5.4 m diameter as the LLPM and is also fueled by LH_{2} and LOX.
+It shares the same 5.4 m diameter as the LLPM and is also fuelled by LH_{2} and LOX.
 It is powered by the Vinci engine, which delivers 180 kN of thrust, burns for up to 900 seconds and is capable of up to five restarts.
-The ULPM carries about 31 t of propellant.
+The ULPM carries about 32 t of propellant and has a dry mass of 6 t.

-Block 2

-A more powerful "Block 2" version of Ariane 6 is slated to enter service in 2026, featuring enlarged P160C solid rocket boosters and an enhanced Vinci engine in the upper stage with increased thrust of 200 kN.
-These improvements will expand the rocket’s flight envelope and significantly boost its payload capacity, with an expected gain of 2 t to low Earth orbit on the Ariane 64.

-Development of the P160C boosters began in 2022.
-The upgraded boosters are extended by 1 m to carry an additional 14 t of propellant.
-Notably, 16 of the 18 planned Kuiper launches on Ariane 6 will incorporate this upgraded booster.
-The first P160C booster casing was built in June 2024, with fueling and static fire tests anticipated in 2025.

-To support these more powerful rockets, CNES is assisting in modifying the existing launch pad.

-Block 3

-An additional Block 3 upgrade is being discussed by the European Space Agency, ArianeGroup and CNES.
-Increased performance will primarily be achieved via an upgraded upper stage.

-The impetus for the upgrade is a number of upcoming lunar missions, including the European Argonaut logistics lunar lander project.
-A decision is expected during the November 2025 European ministerial meeting.

 Fairing

 The payload fairing, constructed by Beyond Gravity from a carbon fibre-polymer composite, is designed as a nose cone that splits vertically into two halves at the top of the Ariane 6 rocket.
 It is available in two sizes: a long 20 m version and a short 14 m version, both with a diameter of 5.4 m.
 The interior of the cylindrical payload compartment is 4.6 m in diameter and the long variant measures 11 m in height, or 18 m when including the conical portion of the fairing.
+As of August 2026, only Amazon Leo launches have used the long fairing in the A64L configuration.

+Future upgrades

+ASTRIS

+The Ariane Smart Transfer and Release In-orbit Ship (ASTRIS) was originally conceived as a kick stage for Ariane 6 to place payloads into higher or otherwise different orbits, but in November 2025 the European Space Agency approved its evolution into a space tug.
+Designed as an optional addition to Ariane 6's upper stage, ASTRIS will have a steerable, restartable main engine, allowing it to place payloads directly into their operational orbits, including separate orbits for multiple payloads on a single launch and trajectories for missions to the Moon, Mars and asteroids.
+Ground qualification is expected by the end of 2028, with the first flight planned for 2029.